 - Fake reviews – Adding fake reviews to your site to mislead buyers and inflate your brand’s reputation and search visibility

-Black hat SEO isn’t illegal but it is discouraged.
-Engaging in it could result in penalties against your site, which, in turn, would significantly lower your ranking.
-In the worst case scenario, search engines could delist your site or place it at a higher cybersecurity risk.
+Black hat SEO isn’t illegal, but it is discouraged.
+Engaging in these practices could result in penalties against your site that significantly lower your ranking.
+In the worst-case scenario, search engines could delist your site or place it at a higher cybersecurity risk.

 Gray hat SEO

-Gray hat SEO sits between white and black hat SEO.
-It either uses a combination of white and black hat SEO strategies or SEO tactics that aren’t strictly against search engine guidelines but may fall outside of what’s considered best practice.
+Gray hat SEO sits between white and black hat.
+It either uses a combination of strategies from the first two categories or SEO tactics that aren’t strictly against search engine guidelines but may fall outside of what’s considered best practice.

 For example, if you published high-quality content (white hat SEO), then bought backlinks to that content (black hat SEO), that could be deemed a gray hat SEO strategy.